achyudh/hackerrank-solutions/README.md

-# hackerrank-solutions
+# HackerRank Solutions

-My solutions to popular coding challenges on HackerRank
+This repository holds my solutions to popular coding challenges on HackerRank.